 The Complete guide for Mount Fitz Roy hike from El Chalten, Argentina

-The Mount Fitz Roy hike is arguably one of the most heavenly and beautiful hikes in Patagonia, Argentina.
+The Monte Fitz Roy hike is arguably one of the most breathtaking trails in Patagonia, Argentina.
 Yes, we know that’s a bold statement.

-Mount Fitz Roy (also known as Mount Fitz Roy Cerro Chalten, or Cerro Fitz Roy) is the mountain border that separates Argentina and Chile and the Laguna de los Tres is the crown jewel of hikes for Argentina, which ends at the base of Mount Fitz Roy.
+Monte Fitz Roy (also known as Cerro Fitz Roy or Cerro Chaltén) marks part of the border between Argentina and Chile, and the famous Laguna de los Tres is the crown jewel hike leading to its base.

-We want to start this post by saying that we did not train for this hike.
-The fact that we were brewery hopping days before in Buenos Aires should put that in perspective.
+We’ll be honest – we didn’t train for this hike.
+The fact that we were brewery hopping in Buenos Aires just days before should put that in perspective.

 Short on Time?
 Here are the key takeaways: